notqmail/notqmail/FAQ.md

 Answer: Remove af.mil from /var/qmail/control/locals.
 If qmail-send is running, give it a HUP.
 Make sure the MX is set up properly before you do this.
-Also make sure that pokey can receive mail for af.mil---see question 3.1.
+Also make sure that pokey can receive mail for af.mil -- see question 3.1.